Cornish Legends: The Mermaid of Zennor

 - Credit: Tony Atkin/Geograph

-The Mermaid of Zennor is a popular Cornish Folk Tale that has captured the hearts of many over the years including artists, poets and musicians.
-The legend was first recorded by William Bottrell in the 1873 text Traditions and Hearthside Stories of West Cornwall.
+The Mermaid of Zennor is a popular Cornish Folk Tale that has captured the hearts of many over the years, including artists, poets and musicians.
+William Bottrell first recorded the legend in the 1873 text Traditions and Hearthside Stories of West Cornwall.

-Soon she met and fell in love with a young man named Matthew Trewella, who happened to be the best singer in the village.
-While singing hymns one Sunday morning, they shared glances across the church and a smile from the mysterious beauty enamoured Matthew so much that he followed her home.
+Soon, she met and fell in love with a young man named Matthew Trewella, who happened to be the village's best singer.
+While singing hymns one Sunday morning, they shared glances across the church, and a smile from the mysterious beauty enamoured Matthew so much that he followed her home.
 It is said that neither Matthew nor the woman were seen on dry land ever again.

-Years passed and the disappearance of Matthew was forgotten until a sailor who had lowered his anchor about a mile from Pendour Cove encountered a beautiful mermaid.
-She pleaded in her sing song voice for the sailor to lift his anchor because it was blocking the entrance of her home wherein her husband and children were waiting for her return.
+Years passed, and Matthew's disappearance was forgotten until a sailor who had lowered his anchor about a mile from Pendour Cove encountered a beautiful mermaid.
+She pleaded in her sing-song voice for the sailor to lift his anchor because it was blocking the entrance of her home wherein her husband and children were waiting for her return.

-The sailor being a wise man and knowing the tales of troublesome mermaids obliged and quickly sailed off.
+Being a wise man and knowing the tales of troublesome mermaids, the sailor obliged and quickly sailed off.
 Once back on land, he told his story to the villagers of Zennor, all of whom soon came to realise that the woman Matthew had disappeared with all those years ago was the very mermaid the sailor spoke of.

-A carving on one of the chairs at the church depicting the Mermaid of this tale is said to have been etched into the wood to warn every church going man of the dangers of mermaids and how easy it is to be led astray by their beauty.
+A carving on one of the church's chairs depicting the Mermaid of this tale is said to have been etched into the wood to warn every church-going man of the dangers of mermaids and how easy it is to be led astray by their beauty.